PayU-EMEA/plugin_osc/README.md

 PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history and manage personal profiles.

 ##Features
-The PayU payments OsCommerce plugin adds the PayU payment option and enables you to process the following operations in your e-shop:
+The PayU payments osCommerce plugin adds the PayU payment option and enables you to process the following operations in your e-shop:

 * Creating a payment order (with discounts included)
 * Cancelling a payment order